How US allies are preparing for a possible second Trump term

 Much of the Trump outreach has been less direct than meetings with the candidate.

-Mindful that Trump threatened punitive tariffs on Germany's car industry while president, and now wants to slap a minimum 10% tariff on all imports if returned to office, Germany is using a transatlantic coordinator to ready for Trump 2.0.
+Mindful that Trump threatened punitive tariffs on Germany’s car industry while president, and now wants to slap a minimum 10 percent tariff on all imports if returned to office, Germany is using a transatlantic coordinator to ready for Trump 2.0.

 As coordinator, Michael Link is leading what Berlin calls “bypass diplomacy”, crisscrossing the union, targeting swing states where Germany is a heavy investor.